wavexx/fIcy/README.rst

   -c		Do not clobber files.

+  -A		Append to existing files instead of overwriting.

   -m		Use song title [metadata] when naming files.
 Uses -o as	prefix.

   -n		If the file exists create new one with .n as suffix.